 As temperatures intensify across Northern California, we are asked a lot about the damage extreme heat can do to electronics.
 Most systems tend to run 10°C to 20°C degrees hotter than room temperature.
 But what if you leave your laptop in a hot car in brutal heat?
+Is laptop overheating when it’s turned off a problem?

 In general, you want to avoid extreme temperatures as much as possible, Most of the laptop components will be fine if left for a short time.
 However the Hard Drive and Solid State Drives (SSDs) will not like hot temperatures.So no, we wouldn’t recommend leaving it in your car.
 Here’s a bit more detail on what temperatures your laptop or smartphone are safe at.
+ClickAway provides a free diagnostic if you feel your laptop may have been damaged by heat.

 The temperature that each component can safely operate is different.
 But it is always better to try and keep your computer, your phone, and your laptop as cool as possible to prevent damage.